The purposes of accreditation include:

 Our campuses voluntarily undergo periodic accrediting evaluations by teams of qualified examiners including subject experts and specialists in occupational education and private school administration.

-The Everest University campuses in Florida are accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas, Associate's degrees, Bachelor's degrees, and Master's degrees.
+The Everest University campuses in Florida are accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award diplomas, associate degrees, bachelor's degrees and master's degrees.

-The University is a non-sectarian, coeducational institution with authority to confer Associate's, Bachelor's, and Master's degrees and diplomas.
+Everest University is a non-sectarian, coeducational institution with authority to confer associate, bachelor's, master's degrees and diplomas.

-The University is licensed by means of accreditation by the Florida Commission for Independent Education.
-Further information may be obtained by contacting the Florida Commission for Independent Education, Department of Education, 325 West Gaines Street, Suite #1414 Tallahassee, FL 32399-0400; telephone (888) 224-6684.
+Licensed by the Commission for Independent Education, Florida Department of Education.
+Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, toll-free number (888) 224-6684.